 In case you have missed the memo, Illinois is one state that takes DUI charges very seriously.
 It is one of the only few states where a forcible blood draw is permitted if a suspected intoxicated person does not consent to chemical testing.

 However, there is always the chance of someone being wrongly convicted of a DUI.
 In Illinois, if you are convicted, the punitive measures are substantial.
+After sentencing, many people ask themselves "can I appeal my DUI conviction?"
 If you don’t believe you deserve the sentence, you have every right to challenge and appeal it in a court in Illinois.
 A DUI lawyer can help guide you through the appeal process.

 However, if you believe you have been charged unfairly, or that the trial was not properly conducted, it does not mean the end for you.
 You have every right to appeal to a higher court of law to overturn the judgement and make them reconsider and review your case.
 As with everything else, there is a proper method to appeal a DUI conviction, and it must be followed.

 It is necessary to understand that appeal cases are different from regular trial cases.
 An appeals attorney can help you determine the best course of action.
 Here’s what an appeal for DUI conviction will entail.

 If you believe that the decision of your trial was unfair, or baseless, you must file a Notice of Appeal within 30 days of the DUI conviction being entered into the trial court.
 Before you can proceed to file an appeal, a Notice of Appeal has to be registered with the clerk of the same court that you were convicted in.

 There is some paperwork to be filled out that you must comply with.
 Proof of service and transcript requests also need to be filed alongside the Notice of Appeal.